awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2022-mmtta-eng.md

 ## 5. Conclusion

 In this paper, they proposed a new problem setting of test-time adaptation on the multi-modal 3D semantic segmentation.
 Instead of adopting the method that has limitations, they suggested a novel method to refine the pseudo label intra, and inter the modality.
-Since the method didn’t analyze the domain-specific characteristics deeply, there is still room to improve and the method can be adapted for other tasks that deal with the multi-modal supervisory signals.
+Since the method didn’t analyze the task-specific characteristics deeply, there is still room to improve and the method can be adapted for other tasks that deal with the multi-modal supervisory signals.

 ### Take home message \(오늘의 교훈\)